My Sky Blanket is now complete! Here is a link to the completed Sky Blanket.

 I must admit that I was a little disappointed not to get any snow in January, and I'd saved a couple of sparkly buttons and some silver ribbon for frost, but there's really only been than one frosty morning.
 Perhaps I'll be able to use them at the end of the year!

-There are lots of people taking part in the Sky Blanket 2016 project and sharing their progress on their blogs and across social media using the hashtag #skyblanket2016.
-Sky Blanket 2016 is hosted by three bloggers - Bug, Bird & Bee, The Boy and Me and You Little Sew and Sew.
+There was a group of us taking part in the Sky Blanket project throughout 2016, and you can find us across social media, in particular Instagram, using the hashtag #skyblanket2016.
+The project was started by Bug, Bird & Bee, The Boy and Me and You Little Sew and Sew.

 With thanks to Make it Coats for providing me with the yarn for this project.